illinois-cs415/illinois-cs415.github.io/_assignments/mp0.md

 ### Where is There More Documentation?

 If you are interested in reading more about how to use Unreal, you can find the official documentation at [UE 5 Basics](https://dev.epicgames.com/documentation/en-us/unreal-engine/understanding-the-basics-of-unreal-engine)

+## What Do I Hand In?

+**Just submit the survey...you Do Not need to make a video and submit on Canvas**